Limketkai Center: All Home Cagayan de Oro

-All Home has opened inside the complex.
-AllHome is its main anchor.
+AllHome is a 4-storey building with a gross floor area of 15,000 square meters.
+Located in the former parking area and across the Loop Towers.
+It was opened in 2018 and is the 19th store.
+It will soon connect to the mall via a skywalk.

+The Loop Towers

+The Loop Towers consist of a 26-storey twin tower named the North and South Towers.
+Situated across from AllHome, these towers were developed by Vista Residences in a joint venture with Limketkai Sons Inc. This project marks their first high-rise condominium outside Metro Manila and is efficiently connected by a walkway.
+Each tower will accommodate 522 unique units, ranging from studios to one-bedroom, two-bedroom, and three-bedroom layouts.
+The North Tower was completed in 2020, while the South Tower is currently on hold.

 Entertainment

 Atrium

-Limketkai Mall is home to an activity venue called the Atrium.
+Limketkai Mall is home to an activity venue called the atrium.
 It has a 4,500 seat capacity, and has hosted many local, national and international conventions and concerts in the city yearly.
 It was also here where the city local candidates held their debate during the 2016 elections.

-The Rotunda
+The rotunda

-The Rotunda is a circular event venue.
+The rotunda is a circular event venue.

 Cinemas

 The mall houses four cinemas with one featuring Dolby Atmos, the first in the city.

-Rosario Arcade
+Rosario arcade

-Rosario Arcade, an alfresco area and a popular bar strip in Cagayan de Oro which has been a night life and dining destination in the city.
+Rosario arcade is an al fresco area, and a popular bar strip in Cagayan de Oro which has been a night life and dining destination in the city.